TritonDataCenter/ruby-manta/README.md

 an object.

 expires is a Time object or integer representing time after epoch; this determines how long the signed URL will be valid for.
-The method is the HTTP method (:get, :put, :post, :delete) the signed URL is allowed to be used for.
-The path must be a valid object (or directory?) path.
+The method is either a single HTTP method (:get, :put, :post, :delete, :options) or a list of such methods that the signed URL is allowed to be used for.
+The path must start with /<user>/stor.
 Lastly, the optional args is an array containing pairs of query args that will be appended at the end of the URL.

 The returned URL is signed, and can be used either over HTTP or HTTPS until it reaches the expiry date.